-Gemma has a broad Personal Injury practice focusing on multi-track and higher value matters.
-Her work regularly concerns fatal, catastrophic and high value injuries.
+Gemma has a broad multi-track Personal Injury practice with an emphasis on fatal, catastrophic and high value injuries.
 She acts on behalf of both claimants and defendants in all range of interlocutory and final hearings involving RTAs, accidents at work and industrial disease, as well as occupier and public liability claims.
-She has a particular interest in insurance fraud work and cases involving allegations of fundamental dishonesty.
+She also has a particular interest in insurance fraud work and cases involving allegations of fundamental dishonesty.
+Gemma enjoys her role as a pupil supervisor and mentor to some of the more junior members of chambers.

 She is willing to accept work on a CFA basis where appropriate.